fatesadeghi/AI-Wellbeing-Project/README.md

 The current project has several important limitations.

-## Sample size
+## Sample Size

-The analysis includes only:
+The analysis includes 16 participants.

-**16 participants**
+This limits the extent to which the findings can be generalized beyond the participants represented in the dataset.

-This limits statistical power and generalizability.
+## Unequal Data Availability

-## Unequal data availability
+Participants do not necessarily have identical amounts of usable data across all behavioural variables.

-Participants do not necessarily have identical amounts of usable data across all variables.
+## Missing Observations

-## Missing observations
+Longitudinal wearable datasets can contain missing days, incomplete measurements, and differences in data availability.

-Longitudinal wearable datasets can contain missing days, missing measurements, and incomplete variables.
+## Participant-Specific Modelling

-## Participant-specific ML models
+Personalized models depend on the amount of historical data available for each participant.

-Individual models may have relatively few observations available for training and evaluation.
+Participants with fewer usable observations provide less information for model training and evaluation.

-## Observational data
+## Observational Data

 The data are observational rather than experimental.

 Therefore, observed relationships cannot establish causal effects.

-## ML performance
+## Machine-Learning Performance

-The current predictive performance is generally limited, with most models producing non-positive \(R^2\).
+The current predictive performance is limited, with negative R² values across all participants.

-## No clinical validation
+## No Clinical Validation

 The system has not undergone clinical validation.

-## No external validation cohort
+## No External Validation Cohort

 The current analysis does not include an independent external validation dataset.

-## Well-being measurement
+## Well-Being Measurement

-Well-being is represented by five self-reported indicators rather than a complete multidimensional measurement of well-being.
+Well-being is represented using five self-reported indicators rather than a complete multidimensional measurement of well-being.

 ---

 # Ethical Interpretation

-The system is intended as an **early-warning and research framework**, not a diagnostic tool.
+The system is intended as a research framework for personalized well-being analysis, not as a diagnostic tool.

 An unusual behavioral pattern may have many possible explanations.

 For example:

 * unusually low activity may reflect illness, fatigue, schedule changes, or other circumstances;
-* unusually high activity may also have multiple explanations;
+* unusually high activity may also have different personal or situational explanations;
-* unusual sleep duration may arise from many behavioral or situational factors.
+* unusual sleep duration may have multiple possible causes.

 The current analysis cannot determine the underlying cause of a behavioral deviation.